jdkhong/Zillow-Data-Engineering/README.md

 # 8 properties for Big Data systems :
 #### Robustness and fault Tolerance
+All systems belong to AWS, which is highly robust.
+In addition, all systems integrates with one another.
+If the data scraping goes down, short-term functionality will be lost on the front-end, but the data itself will be safe in S3.
+One cause of concern is the possibility that Zillow stops the scraping.
+A resolution to this would be to work with the less efficient Zillow API.

 #### Low latency reads and updates
+Since the real estate sales cycle is relatively slow, there is no need for real time updates.

 #### Scalability
+A majority of these technologies are fully scalable.
+S3 and Spark have high scalability.
+In terms of a RDBMS, MySQL or SparkSQL might be a better fit than Postgres for better scalability.
+Tableau is also very scalable as it can be directly to servers, RDBMS, Spark, and multiple data sources.

 #### Generalization
+This data pipeline architecture is easily extendible for any scraping and can be reused for a lot of applications.

 #### Extensibility

 #### Ad hoc queries
+Postgres and Tableau will be used to do ad hoc queries.
+Both are very good at those types of tasks.

 #### Minimal maintainance